 Gabon Says Coup Attempt Is 'Under Control' After Soldiers Seized Radio Station

-Gabon says it has put down an apparent coup attempt, after armed soldiers seized a state radio station early Monday morning and broadcast a statement saying the nation was under their control, and that a new leader would be chosen.
+Gabon says it has put down an apparent coup attempt after armed soldiers seized a state radio station early Monday morning and broadcast a statement declaring the nation was under their control and that a new leader would be chosen.

 But within hours, government spokesman Guy-Bertrand Mapangou announced the coup had failed, saying, "The situation is under control."